andrewmcdan/Survival-Guide/book/part-07-automotive-and-transport/04-on-road-emergencies.md

 ## Scene Safety
 Pull as far off as safely possible; turn wheels away from road; hazards on; high‑viz vest.
 Place triangles: ~10 m, 100 m behind (adjust for speed/curves).

+⚠️ Caution (Power): If using portable generators for scene lighting or pumps at home, never backfeed a building via outlets; use only professionally installed transfer switches.
+Carbon monoxide kills—run engines outdoors, away from openings.

 ## Fire Risk Near Fuel Leaks
 No smoking/open flame; shut off engine; evacuate downwind and uphill if possible; call emergency services.